kriti-g/CS4550FinalProposal/README.md

 group.
 A group may have many users, but a user may not have many groups, as the assumption is that a user only lives in one home at a time, or at the very least only has one home in which they are an integral part of keeping the place running.
-Tentatively, a group may have many users, many chores, a home address, and a name.
+Tentatively, a group may have many users, many chores, a home address, a name, and a rotation order.

 ##### A Chore
 An object representing a chore.
 A chore belongs to a Roommate Group and should